INTI-CMNB/KiDiff/README.md

 provide the hashes you want to compare.
 The *old_file* and *new_file* won't be used.

+# Similar tools

+## KiCad-Diff

+[KiCad-Diff](https://github.com/Gasman2014/KiCad-Diff) is a diff tool for PCBs, is more oriented to GUI use.
+It has support not only for `git` but also for `fossil` and `svn`.
+You can navigate the diffs and get information about added or removed items, all using a browser.
+And is fast (all is handled using SVGs).

+It doesn't support schematics, can't be directly used as a git plug-in (perhaps using some wrapper), can't meassure the ammout of difference and doesn't generate a file to see the differences (only browsable).

 # Credits and notes

 - This script is strongly based on Jesse Vincent